 The Difficulty Score is calculated based on the Page Authority (PA) and Domain Authority (DA) scores of the results ranking on the first page of Google’s search engine for the given query.

 Volume Score: the tool also pulls its own search volume data, which MOZ says, has “over 95% accuracy”.
-According to their website the volume score captures fluctuations in traffic due to market seasonality and other trending factors.
-Therefore the MOZ volume score is more accurate that the avg. search volume in Google Keyword Planner.
+According to their website, the volume score captures fluctuations in traffic due to market seasonality and other trending factors.
+Therefore the MOZ volume score is more accurate than the avg. search volume in Google Keyword Planner.

-When I look for keyword suggestions with Moz Keyword Explorer I personally prefer to look at the CSV. extractions because there you can clearly see the min and max search volumes, as well as relevancy score per keyword.
+When I look for keyword suggestions with Moz Keyword Explorer I personally prefer to look at the CSV. extractions because there you can clearly see the min and max search volumes, as well as relevancy score.

-Unfortunately Moz Keyword Explorer does not calculate difficulty, volume and opportunity scores in the Keyword suggestions report.
+Unfortunately, Moz Keyword Explorer doesn`t calculate difficulty, volume and opportunity scores in the Keyword suggestions report.

 Moz Keyword Explorer is paid, but you are allowed on 2 keyword queries per day for free.